Lead Opinion

 ANALYSIS

-The Supreme Court affirmed this precedent‘s application to the analysis of state-law crimes under the ACCA.
+The Supreme Court affirmed this precedent’s application to the analysis of state-law crimes under the ACCA.
 In Johnson v.
-United States, the Supreme Court held in no uncertain terms that, for the purpose of the ACCA, federal courts are “bound by” a state supreme court‘s “interpretation of state law, including its determination of the elements.”
-559 U.S. 133, 138, 130 S.Ct.
-1265, 176 L.Ed.2d 1 (2010) (emphasis added).
-The Supreme Court based its holding on the principle that federal courts do not have “any authority to place a construction on a state statute different from the one rendered by the highest court of the State.”
-Johnson v.
-Fankell, 520 U.S. 911, 916, 117 S.Ct.
-1800, 138 L.Ed.2d 108 (1997) (emphasis added), cited favorably in, Johnson, 559 U.S. at 138.
+United States, the Supreme Court held in no uncertain terms that, for the purpose of the ACCA, federal courts are “bound by” a state supreme court’s “interpretation of state law, including its determination of the elements.”

 After holding that the modified-categorical approach only applies to a statute with divisible elements, the Mathis court articulated ways a sentencing judge could determine whether a list of items in a state statute are elements of the offense.
-Mathis, 136 S.Ct. at 2256-57.
-The first method articulated, and ultimately applied, by the Supreme Court was the “easy” case where “a state court decision definitively answer[ed] the question.”
-Id. at 2256.
-In this instance, according to the Supreme Court, “a sentencing judge need only follow” the ruling of the state supreme court to determine the elements of the offense.
-Id.
+Mathis,

 In light of this precedent, Fogg presents this Court with the “easy” case where the Minnesota Supreme Court “definitively” set forth the elements of the offense.
-Mathis, 136 S.Ct. at 2256.
+Mathis,

 B. Whether Minnesota’s Drive-By Shooting Statute Is a “Violent Felony.”

 Under the ACCA, a defendant convicted of unlawful possession of a firearm is subject to a mandatory minimum sentence of fifteen-years’ imprisonment if the defendant has three previous convictions for, in this case, a “violent felony.”
 United States v.
-Reid, 769 F.3d 990, 993 (8th Cir.
-2014) (citing
+Reid,

-Here, we face the question of whether Fogg‘s prior conviction for drive-by shooting is a “violent felony.”
-Minnesota‘s drive-by shooting statute provides:
+Here, we face the question of whether Fogg’s prior conviction for drive-by shooting is a “violent felony.”
+Minnesota’s drive-, by shooting statute provides:

-(a) Whoever, while in or having just exited from a motor vehicle, recklessly discharges a firearm at or toward another motor vehicle or a building is guilty of a felony and may be sentenced to imprisonment for not more than three years or to payment of a fine of not more than $6,000, or both.
+(a) Whoever, while in or having just exited from a mptor vehicle, recklessly discharges a firearm at or toward another motor vehicle or a building is guilty of a felony and may be sentenced to imprisonment for not more than three years or to payment of a fine of not more than $6,000, or both.

 (b) Any person who violates this subdivision by firing at or toward a person, or an occupied building or motor vehicle, may be sentenced to imprisonment for not more than ten years or to payment of a fine of not more than $20,000, or both.

-Beginning with the categorical approach, a Minnesota conviction for drive-by shooting is not “categorically” a “violent felony” because
+Beginning with the categorical approach, a Minnesota conviction for drive-by shooting is not “categorically” a “violent felony” because Minn.
+Stat. § 609.66, subdivision 1e(a) plainly does not criminalize the use of force “against the person of another.”
+See 18 U.S.C. § 924(e)(2)(B)(I).

-The majority, however, wrongly applies the modified-categorical approach by looking at “Fogg‘s plea hearing transcript” to determine Fogg “was convicted under subdivision 1e(b)” without assessing whether section 609.66, subdivision 1e is divisible.
-In contrast to this analysis, Mathis requires that we must next determine whether section 609.66, subdivision 1e has “divisible” elements, and “thereby define[s] multiple crimes.”
-Mathis, 136 S.Ct. at 2249 (emphasis added); see also Headbird, 832 F.3d at 847-48.
-Section 609.66, subdivision 1e only contains “divisible” elements if it “list[s] elements in the alternative.”
-Mathis, 136 S.Ct. at 2249 (emphasis added).
+The majority, however, wrongly applies the modified-categorical approach by looking at “Fogg’s plea hearing transcript” to determine Fogg “was convicted under subdivision le(b)” without assessing whether section 609.66, subdivision 1e is divisible.
+In contrast to this analysis, Mathis requires that we must next determine whether section 609.66, subdivision 1e has “divisible” elements, and “thereby defined multiple crimes.”
+Mathis,

 CONCLUSION